NoahGJAC/Woody/README.md

 ## 🛠️ App Setup
 ### Setup
-Create an Azure IoT Hub, Event Hub, and Blob Storage.
+Create an Azure IoT Hub, Event Hub, and Storage Account.
 Create a Firebase project and set up Firebase Authentication and RealTime DB.
 Add the required configurations to the appsettings.json file.

 ### Configuration
 Required configurations needed to run the app.